julianvollmer/node-websockets/doc/server.md

 # WebSocketServer

-    Stability: 3 - Stable;
+    Stability: 1 - Experimental;
-    There will only be small api changes in future.
+    Theere will be changes about the message event.

 Access this module with `require('websockets').Server`

 ## Class: WebSocketServer

-Extends `WebSocketBase` with `WebSocketUpgrade` to server WebSocket connections.
+The `WebSocketServer` class handles multiple WebSocket connections.
+It uses internally `WebSocketUpgrade` for http upgrade process and `WebSocket` for parsing and reading WebSocket frames.

 ### new WebSocketServer([options])